List of The Land Before Time characters: Ducky and Spike's siblings

 Ducky and Spike have several siblings.
 In the first film, Ducky's parents' nest contained about half a dozen eggs, whereas in the second film, Ducky's parents have another nest from which several are hatched.

+Petrie's siblings

+Petrie’s siblings (Voiced by Jeff Bennett, Nika Futterman and Susan Blu) have appeared in various movies and episodes throughout the series.

 Daddy Topps

 Daddy Topps, voiced by Burke Byrnes (I), John Ingle (II – XIII, TV series) and George Ball (XIV), is a dark grey Triceratops and Cera's father.
 He was credited as "Daddy Topps" in the first film and is otherwise called "Mr. Threehorn".
 In Invasion of the Tinysauruses, Tria refers to him by the pet name "Topsy", much to the annoyance of Cera.
 He is portrayed as belligerent, domineering, sometimes hostile and stubborn like his daughter.

 Tria

 Tria, voiced by Camryn Manheim (XI – XII) and Jessica Gee (XIII, TV series), is Topps' second mate.
 Tria is introduced in Invasion of the Tinysauruses, where she is opposed by Cera until later in the story.
 Tria and Topps have a child in The Great Day of the Flyers.